Adopt a Goat!

 Choose between our Treehouse, Shepherds Hut, Old Farm Office Cabin or Woodland Yurt.

-Made and emailed to you within 24 hours of booking Monday - Saturday
+Made and emailed to you within 24 hours.
+You're welcome, last minute shoppers

 BUT WHICH GOAT WILL YOU CHOOSE?!